Skip to main content

 Every Sunday in the home of my great-grandparents, this held flowers to honor the Canadians who liberated them, and to remember the Canadians who lost their lives in the strife.

-Following the war, my grandmother Baukje Meyer (Jan and Romina’s daughter) with her husband (Albertus Meyer) and two small girls (Hilda and Romina) decided to come to Canada to start a new life.
+Following the war, my grandmother Baukje Meyer (Jan and Romina’s daughter) with her husband (Albertus Meyer) and two small girls (Hilda and Romina) came to Canada to start a new life.
 Somehow it was decided that Baukje was to take the brass pitcher with her.

 The Pilot family is shown in this photo dated November 25, 1931.
 The three small children in the front are Jannie (who remembered the story of the pitcher), Dirkje, and Bram.
 Seated at the left is their mother Romina.
 Standing left to right are Dieuwke, Eelke, and Baukje (who later became my grandmother).
 Their father Jan is seated at the right.